STORY for DOCUMENTARY and FACTUAL CONTENT

-Whether you’re working on a documentary, format show, corporate video or web content, all factual stories share an underlying structure.
-This course teaches the secrets of that five-act structure – and how to apply it.
+Whether you’re working on a documentary, format show, or corporate video, all factual stories share an underlying structure.
+This CPD course teaches the secrets of that structure – and how to apply it.

-There’s a balance of theory – the five-act structure ideas set out in John Yorke’s acclaimed book, Into The Woods – with highly practical exercises based on programmes everyone knows, from Grand Designs through Oscar-winning documentaries to classic television factual formats like Faking It and The Apprentice.
+There’s a balance of theory – the five-act structure ideas set out in John Yorke’s acclaimed book, Into The Woods – with highly practical exercises based on programmes everyone knows, from Grand Designs through to Oscar-winning documentaries.
+You’ll also come away knowing how to pitch original ideas.

 You’ve got a great documentary idea, you’ve shot some fantastic material – but can’t quite shape it into a story that works.
 Identify the key story elements and you’ll start to see what you need to do.